nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-ClassMATE is a **desktop app designed for CS2101 tutors to manage student contacts and organize them into their tutorial classes and groups, as well as other administrative matters including recording of students' class participation.
-It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ClassMATE can get your contact management tasks done faster than traditional GUI apps.
+Are you having trouble with administrative work as a CS2101 tutor?
+Does current tools like Excel sheets or the pen and paper cause a lot of pain when trying to organize and search for students or recording class participation?
+Could there be a way to streamline this process while providing you a better way to visualise the information?
+Well, ClassMATE has it all covered!
+ClassMATE is a **desktop app designed for you to manage student contacts and organize them into their tutorial classes and groups neatly, as well as recording of students' class participation without much hassle.
+Having both a Command Line Interface** (CLI) and a Graphical User Interface (GUI), it saves you time on your CS2101 administrative work while providing a pleasant experience at the same time.

-This guide will get you started on how to create students, classes and groups, assigning students to their respective classes and groups and covers other functionalities for users such as filtering and searching students.
-Finally, it will also guide you through on how you can add class participation marks for your students.
+These are what we have to offer:
+* Create students, classes and groups
+* Organize groups in their respective classes
+* Add students to a class and their respective oral presentation groups within the class
+* Record class participation marks for students

 * Table of Contents
 {:toc}